Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Materials and Methods

 In the current work, we implement the DPD solvent via the LAMMPS open source package \cite{LAMMPS}, setting the time step to $\Delta t/\tau =10^{-2}$ for the simulations of the active colloid and $\Delta t/\tau =5\cdot 10^{-3}$ for the simulations of the active polymer.
-In both systems, we choose to equilibrate a run for $5\cdot 10^4$ steps, while the production run is of the order of $10^6$ steps.
+In both systems, we choose an equilibration time of $\sim 10^4$ steps, while the production run is of the order of $10^6$ steps.
 The number of solvent particles for the system contaning the active colloid in bulk is $N=10125$, distributed in a cubic simulation box of $L=15$.
 In cylindrical confinement, depending on the channel radius $R_\text{cyl}=\{3.5,4.5,5.5,6.5\}$ the number of solvent particles is $N_{sol}=\{3464,5726,8553,11946\}$, respectively, and the channel length is fixed to $L_\text{cyl}=30$.
-The number of solvent particles for the polymer system in bulk is around $N_{sol}=24000$ such that number density $\rho=3$, distributed in a cubic simulation box of $L=20$.
+The number of solvent particles for the polymer system in bulk is around $N_{sol}=24000$ distributed in a cubic simulation box of $L=20$.
 In the polymer confined case, with channel radius $R_\text{cyl}=6$ and length $L=50$, the number of solvent particles is around $N_{sol}=17000$.
-For all simulations, the mass of the solvent particles is fixed to $m=1$ and the numerical density to $\rho_{dpd} =3$.
-The characteristic length scale for all our simulations is the DPD cutoff distance $r_c$ at reduced temperature $k_B T$ in internal units, i.e. $r_c=1$, $m=1$, $\tau=1$.
-Following Ref. \cite{Groot}, the DPD interaction parameters between solvent-solvent particles are set to $A^{\text{ss}}=25.0$, $\gamma^{\text{ss}}=4.5$ and $r_c^{\text{ss}}=1.0$ (see tables \ref{tab:DPDparam-colloid} and \ref{tab:DPDparam-polymer} in the following subsections).
-The physical properties of a DPD fluid depend on its viscosity \cite{Groot}.
-Different viscosity values from Green-Kubo\cite{kubo1957}, expression for stress autocorrelation function (zero-shear viscosity), or Poiseuille flow have been reported.
-In what follows, we will discuss our choice for the fluid's viscosity.
-Whereas the DPD parameters used for each active agent are reported in their corresponding sections.
+For all simulations, the mass of the solvent particles is fixed to $m=1$ and the numerical density to $\rho_\text{sol} =3$.
+The characteristic length scale for all our simulations is the DPD cutoff distance between solvent particles $r_c\equiv r_c^{ss}=1$, the mass scale is fixed by the mass of one solvent particle $m=1$, and for the time scale we fix $\tau=1$.
+Following ref. \cite{Groot}, the DPD interaction parameters between solvent-solvent particles are set to $A^{\text{ss}}=25.0$, $\gamma^{\text{ss}}=4.5$ and $r_c^{\text{ss}}=1.0$ (see tables \ref{tab:DPDparam-colloid} and \ref{tab:DPDparam-polymer} in the following subsections).
+The physical properties of a DPD fluid depend on its viscosity \cite{Groot} that can be computed from the Green-Kubo relation \cite{kubo1957} for the stress autocorrelation function (zero-shear viscosity).
+Later on we will discuss our choice for the fluid's viscosity.
+Whereas the DPD parameters used for each microwimmer are reported in their corresponding sections.

+It is worth noting that when confining the DPD fluid in a cylinder we observed concentric ring-shaped density fluctuations in the vicinity of the wall at $T=0.1$.
+These fluctuation have been previously observed and can lead to undesirable effects \cite{pivkin_2006}.
+For this reason we chose $T=1$ for all our confined simulations in which these fluctuations were not observed.